Frequently Asked Questions

 You may have a bit of trouble following all the ins and outs of American English when you first arrive, but within a few weeks it will become much easier.
 When you first arrive, as well as throughout your stay, try to speak English as much as you possibly can with local shopkeepers, waiters or waitresses, and American students.

 Everybody has different spending habits, and the amount of money you bring will depend on your plans for traveling, how long you plan to stay in the United States, and what kind of lifestyle you want to live.
 Budget carefully, and bring sufficient funds to cover your day-to-day costs as well as money for traveling within the United States, outings and entertainment in Madison, and other discretionary expenses, as well as emergency funds.
+The amount you needed to show evidence of in your Financial Support Document is what we estimate you will spend during your time here.
+You can find a breakdown here.
+You can disregard the cost of tuition but it lists books and supplies, room (housing), board (food), etc. Please note that costs are for one full academic year (two semesters).

 The U.S. electrical system provides 110 volts; many other places provide 220 volts.
 The U.S. also provides AC (alternating current), which could be different from your home country.
 Generally, the power pack on most electronics allows the appropriate conversion of voltage (from 220 to 110) and current (from AC (alternating current) to DC (direct current)).
 However, you need to confirm this before you go in case you need a voltage transformer as well.